Quillwyrm/Spall-Lang/README.md

 - Want each output to be slightly different?
 Use vars from the `> rands` block.
 - Want to define reusable, composable shapes?
 Bind a `: Block`, and reuse it across tiles in a script.
 - Want to build procedural shape patterns?
 Use vars from `> loops` to iterate ops with minimal syntax.
 - Want to output logic masks or room shapes?
-Use Spall’s matrix output mode, or itegrate it as a Lua module.
+Use the Spall Pixel Data `.spd` format, and use the 2D int array (stored as a Lua table).

 It’s not just a novel way to make tiles.
 It’s a precise, expressive, code-driven tool for 2D pixel matrix composition.